cocotb/cocotb/documentation/source/task_bfms.rst

 BFM Implementation (Python)
 ===========================

-The Python aspect of a BFM is captured as a Python class with the @cocotb.bfm decorator.
+The Python aspect of a BFM is captured as a Python class with the :class:`cocotb.bfm` decorator.
 The Python class provides both the user-facing and implementation API.
 In addition to identifying the class as a BFM class, the @cocotb.bfm decorator associates HDL template files with the BFM class.